rckymntn/csc412-1e-creativity/Visuals/Game Engines.md

 ____
 ![[Visuals Title.png]]

 Game engines are platforms that provide the tools required to create and run video games.
 They serve as the foundation of game development, offering a range of features that aid video game designers with the process of video game creation.
 Kumar explains: "A game engine provides easy-to-use tools for physics input, real-time rendering, scripting, dynamics, collision detection, artificial intelligence, and more without the need for too much programming from scratch" [1].
 Game engines are responsible for rendering the visual elements of a game.
 They use advanced rendering techniques to create lifelike environments, characters, and special effects.
-This includes rendering 2D or 3D graphics, handling shaders, and managing lighting and shadows.
+This includes rendering 2D or 3D graphics and managing lighting and shadows.

+There are a variety of game engines available including Unity, Unreal Engine, and Game Maker Studio.
+Game development encompasses a wide range of genres, platforms, and customizations.
+Different game engines can cater to these diverse needs by offering varying levels of flexibility.
+[1]

 ## Tags
 _____